autodesk-platform-services/aps-pkce-desktop-app/README.md

 Where:

-1 – user access the Desktop app

-2 – app redirects the user to authorization server
+A – The user access the Desktop app and the app redirects the user to authorization server with app credential and a code challenge generated from a random string used as a code verifier.

-3 – after logging in and allowing access, authorization server sends credential code to call-back url and this request is intercepted by the desktop app.
+B – After logging in and allowing access, authorization server sends credential code to call-back url and this request is intercepted by the desktop app.

-4 – Desktop app sends credential code with code verifier to Exchange it for a token
+C – Desktop app sends credential code with code verifier to Exchange it for a token

-5 – Oauth API returns the token (including refresh token) to desktop app
+D – Oauth API returns the token (including refresh token) to desktop app

 # Setup